tahminarasoli/acme-web-design/dev-strategy.md

  ## Step 3: Lunch the project
  * create a repository in Github.
  * Push the website to Github.
- * Create an Issue containig the link of repository for review.
+ * turn on github pages.
- * Apply comments receiving from coaches.
+ * Create an Issue.